-Hesiod, an information service developed by MIT's Athena.
-It is used to share information about vario systems databases, such as users, groups, printers a on. ous --- -----
+HS Hesiod, an information service developed by MIT's Project Athena.
+It is used to share information about various systems databases, such as users, groups, printers and so on. ---- --

 The owner name is often implicit, rather than forming an integral part of the RR.
 For example, many name servers internally form tree or hash structures for the name space, and chain RRs off nodes.
 The remaining RR parts are the fixed header (type, class, TTL) which is consistent for all RRs, and a variable part (RDATA) that fits the needs of the resource being described.